 Layered foam pillows use multiple layers of memory foam with different thicknesses and densities to create a pillow that moulds itself to the shape of your head and neck.
 These pillows will generally specify whether they’re a medium-firm or firm memory foam pillow.
 Some are dual-sided, giving you the option to switch between a firm and softer feel.

 A few layered foam pillows, such as The Emma Pillow allow you to remove one or more of the layers to adjust the height (loft) to suit your sleeping style.

 A shredded memory foam pillow looks most like a regular pillow and won’t look out of place at the top of your bed.
 If you miss sinking into a down pillow, then you may prefer this style.

-The individual pieces of foam (or micro-cushions in the TEMPUR pillow) supports your head and neck, but often make for a soft memory foam pillow.
-Although they’re designed to spring back into shape come morning, you’ll need to fluff and plump your pillow every couple of days to help prevent the foam pieces sticking together.
+The individual pieces of foam (or micro-cushions in the TEMPUR pillow) supports your head and neck but often make for a soft memory foam pillow.
+Although they’re designed to spring back into shape come morning, you’ll need to fluff and plump your pillow every couple of days to help prevent the foam pieces from sticking together.

 3) Are You a Cold or Hot Sleeper?

 Memory foam retains heat, so some people find them too warm in the summer.
 On the other hand, if you’re a cold sleeper, you may love being cocooned in a cradle of warmth.